parshavjain/assignment-solution-step7/readme.md

 ### Problem Statement

-In this assignment step 7, we will try to filter the data from CSV file with much more complex queries using lambda expression predicate or streams.
-Our query is expected to contain aggregate functions, group by, order by, aggregate group by.
+In this assignment step 7, we will try to filter the data from CSV file with much more **complex queries using lambda expression predicate or streams**.
+Our query is expected to contain **aggregate functions, group by, order by, aggregate group by.**

-As the Data type of particular column is required only when we sort / compare with relational operators/find aggregate functions.
-At that point only we can find what is the type of data.
+As the Data type of particular column is required only when we sort / compare with relational operators/find aggregate functions, at that point only we can find what is the type of data.
 Even to compare whether the data is equal / not equal, hence we no need to find data type.
 As the data in CSV file are the string, we can use equals() built-in method.
-Only for comparing <. >, <=, >= only we need to find the type of data.
+Only for comparing <. >, <=, >= we need to find the type of data.
 Whenever query contains this relational operator, we can convert the String data into the required data type.
 For Aggregate function - count - also we need not to find out the datatype.
-For other aggregate functions like sum, min, max, total only we need to find out data type.
+For other aggregate functions like sum, min, max, total we need to find out data type.
 When the query consists of an aggregate function, then only we convert into the required data type.
 Otherwise, it is not required.

 ### In this assignment,
 1. We will use Java 8 concepts like lamda expressions, predicates and streams.
 We will work with array list.